Painting contractors in

 Licensing Requirements

-Hawaii requires a C-33 Painting and Decorating Contractor License for projects over $1,000.
-Must pass PSI trade exam and business law exam.
-4 years experience or equivalent education required.
-Renewed every 2 years with 10 hours continuing education.
+Hawaii requires a Specialty Contractor License (C-33 Painting and Decorating) for projects over $1,000.
+Must pass state exam covering trade knowledge and business law.
+Requires 4 years experience or formal training.
+License renewal every 2 years with continuing education requirements.

 Permit Requirements